eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 ### Parameters

-- *pool_ptr**	Pointer to previously created memory block pool.
+- **pool_ptr**: Pointer to previously created memory block pool.
-- *name**	Pointer to destination for the pointer to the block pool's name.
+- **name**: Pointer to destination for the pointer to the block pool's name.
-- *available**	Pointer to destination for the number of available blocks in the block pool.
+- **available**: Pointer to destination for the number of available blocks in the block pool.
-- *total_blocks**	Pointer to destination for the total number of blocks in the block pool.
+- **total_blocks**: Pointer to destination for the total number of blocks in the block pool.
-- *first_suspended**	Pointer to destination for the pointer to the thread that is first on the suspension list of this block pool.
+- **first_suspended**: Pointer to destination for the pointer to the thread that is first on the suspension list of this block pool.
-- *suspended_count**	Pointer to destination for the number of threads currently suspended on this block pool.
+- **suspended_count**: Pointer to destination for the number of threads currently suspended on this block pool.
-- *next_pool**	Pointer to destination for the pointer of the next created block pool.
+- **next_pool**: Pointer to destination for the pointer of the next created block pool.

 > **Note:** *Supplying a TX_NULL for any parameter indicates the parameter is not required.*